Partner with Local Missionaries in Syria

 More stories from Syria

-Support Gospel Proclamation in Syria
+URGENT: Help Support Indigenous Ministries in Syria

 You Can Send Emergency Aid to Victims in Turkey and Syria

+Two devastating earthquakes and hundreds of aftershocks in Turkey and Syria have killed over 41,000 people, with the death toll continually rising, as people dig through the rubble of collapsed buildings in search of loved ones.
+Tens of thousands of people are now homeless in the bitter cold of winter.
 You can help meet people’s greatest needs for items such as food, water, diapers, and blankets with your gift today.
 Ministry workers are on the ground in the hardest-hit cities to help uncover bodies and distribute emergency aid, but the needs are immense.
 In Turkey alone, over 5,600 buildings were destroyed.
 Syrian cities devastated by years of war were further demolished.